Bolthole Index

 Best boltholes near Washington, DC

 A bolthole only works if you can get to it.
-The classic brief — "a farm or a ranch somewhere far off the beaten track but which you can get to reasonably quickly and easily" (Barton Biggs, Wealth, War & Wisdom) — assumes you drive there in a day, not fly.
+The classic brief — “a farm or a ranch somewhere far off the beaten track but which you can get to reasonably quickly and easily” (Barton Biggs, Wealth, War & Wisdom) — assumes you drive there in a day, not fly.
 Below: every county within roughly eight hours of Washington, DC, ranked by the Bolthole Index, in three drive bands.
-The strongest pick within four hours is Fulton County, Pennsylvania at 80/100.
+The strongest pick within four hours is Lunenburg County, Virginia at 83/100.

 Under 2 hours